Winter Storm Fern Disrupts Football and Basketball Games Around the Country

 A Snowy AFC Championship Game

-During this weekendâs AFC Championship Game, featuring the New England Patriots and the Denver Broncos, heavy snowfall commenced midway through the third quarter.
-Initially, the field remained clear, but as the snow persisted, the vibrant green grass was gradually blanketed under a layer of white.
+In this weekendâs AFC Championship Game between the New England Patriots and the Denver Broncos, snow began falling heavily halfway through the third quarter.
+At first, the field was clear, but as the snow continued, the green grass became covered in white.

 How Snow Affected Basketball Games